ovdlinden/collect-ts/docs/collections.md

 <a name="method-fromjson"></a>
 #### `fromJson()`

-The static `fromJson` method creates a new collection instance by decoding a given JSON string using the `json_decode` PHP function:
+The static `fromJson` method creates a new collection instance by decoding a given JSON string using `JSON.parse`:

 ```typescript
 const json = JSON.stringify({ name: 'Taylor Otwell', role: 'Developer', status: 'Active' });